 EAST TIMOR // INDEPENDENCE // COFFEE

-The Democratic Republic of Timor-Leste is more commonly known as East Timor.
-It is a country in South East Asia and became an independent state and the first new nation of the 21st century, on the 28th November 2002, after centuries of Portuguese colonisation and 25 years of Indonesian occupation.
+The Democratic Republic of Timor-Leste (more commonly known as East Timor) is a small tropical island nation situated in South East Asia.
+It gained its independence on the 28th November 2002 and became the first new country of this millennium after more than 4 centuries of Portuguese colonisation and 25 years of Indonesian occupation.

 The Timor Hybrid variety of coffee has naturally evolved in East Timor over the years.
-It is a unique variety of coffee which has the smooth taste of an Arabica coffee, combined with the robust strength against fighting common coffee plant diseases of a Robusta coffee.
+This is a unique variety of coffee which benefits from the exceptional taste of Arabica combined with the robust strength against fighting common coffee plant diseases; a trait unique to the Robusta plant.